Establishes a device as the current device.

 Processes started by other processes with the JOB

-command have a principal device of /dev/null or NL: by default.
+command have a principal device of /dev/null by default.

 If you open /dev/null other than within Caché for example, by redirecting Caché output to /dev/null from the UNIX® shell the UNIX® system calls operate as they do for any other device.